kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-TI-CC3200/index.md

     Refer to [SO question page](http://superuser.com/questions/304541/how-to-install-new-packages-on-cygwin) for details how to install packages on Cygwin.
-1. Install the GNU ARM toolchain: [gcc-arm-none-eabi](https://launchpad.net/gcc-arm-embedded) to the `opt\kaa` directory under the Cygwin root directory (default is `C:\cygwin`)
+1. Install the GNU ARM toolchain: [gcc-arm-none-eabi](https://launchpad.net/gcc-arm-embedded) to the `opt\kaa` directory under the Cygwin root folder (default is `C:\cygwin`).
-1. Install [CC3200SDK](http://www.ti.com/tool/cc3200sdk) to the `opt\kaa` (if the directory doesn't exist, create it) directory under the Cygwin root directory.
+1. Install [CC3200SDK](http://www.ti.com/tool/cc3200sdk) to the `opt\kaa` (if the directory doesn't exist, create it) directory under the Cygwin root folder.
 1. Install [cmake](http://www.cmake.org/) and add it bin directory to the system environment.

-To enable debugging for your CC3200 applications, you will also need to build OpenOCD as described in [the official CC3200-Getting_Started_Guide][cc3200-getting-started-guide] (item 3.3.3)
+To enable debugging for your CC3200 applications, you will also need to build OpenOCD as described in [the official CC3200-Getting_Started_Guide][cc3200-getting-started-guide] (item 3.3.3).

 For more information, please refer to the official [CC3200-Getting_Started_Guide][cc3200-getting-started-guide]